Katherine-Olivia/katherine-olivia.github.io/README.md

 ## Overview

 This is a responsive and fully accessible portfolio website built using **HTML**, **CSS**, and **JavaScript**.
 The website showcases the professional profile of **Katherine Olivia**, including experience, projects, technical skills, education, and certifications.
 It is designed for academic, internship, and professional networking purposes.
+Portfolio adds to the resume.
 ## Features

 - Clean and modern responsive design